Char Kukri-Mukri Wildlife Sanctuary: Flora and fauna

-The sanctuary has an esturine ecosystem; the sanctuary is covered with mangrove forest on the major part with intermittent open mudflats.
+The sanctuary has an estuarine ecosystem; the sanctuary is covered with mangrove forest on the major part with intermittent open mudflats.

 Flora

-277 species of plants belonging to 76 families were identified from the sanctuary and on the island.
-These species include 91 tree species, 33 shrub species, 118 herbs and 35 climbers.
-The Mangrove species like (Sonneratia apetala),Baine (Avicennia officinalis), Geoa (Excoecaria agallocha), (Acanthus ilicifolius),Khalisha (Ageiceras maius) and Typha angustifolia are common.
+Char Kukri-Mukri mangrove ecosystem reveals the occurrence of 383 species belonging to 264 genera under 85 families of vascular plants, of which 48 species are mangroves and mangrove associates, and the rest of the 335 species are non-mangroves.
+The major plant groups, viz., pteridophytes are represented by 11 species under 10 genera and six families; gymnosperms by two species under two genera and two families; magnoliopsida (dicotyledonous) by 278 species belonging to 194 genera and 60 families; and liliopsida by the rest of the 92 species under 59 genera and 17 families.
+Fabaceae is the largest dicot family with 43 species, and Poaceae with 30 species is recorded as the largest monocot family.
+Among the life-form categories, 198 (51.7%) species are recorded as herbs, followed by 98 (25.59%), 45 (11.75%), and 42 (10.97%) species those are recognized as trees, shrubs, and climbers, respectively.
+The Mangrove species like Keora (Sonneratia apetala), Soilla (Sonneratia caseolaris), Baine (Avicennia officinalis), Gewa (Excoecaria agallocha), Hargoja (Acanthus ilicifolius), Golpata (Nypa fruticans) etc. are common.

 Fauna

 Common mammals include Fishing cat (Felis viverrina) and Oriental small-clawed otter (Aonyx cinerea).
 Water fowl species of Bitterns, Herons, Egrets, kingfishers are very common.
 Eight species of Herons breed in the sanctuary.
 The Grey Pelican or Spot-billed pelican which is included in the Near threatened species list of IUCN Red data Book is also found in this sanctuary.
 All three species of Monitor lizard namely (Varanus salvator), Bengal monitor (Varanus bengalensis) and Yellow monitor (Varanus flavescens) are also found in the sanctuary.